Changes to council services

 Conham River Car Park is now open.

 Our public toilets are open with restricted times and will be closing earlier than usual each day.
 We have put the following measures in place so they can be used safely:

-- All council public toilets will be cleaned at least three times a day.
+- all council public toilets will be cleaned at least twice a day

 If you need to use a public toilet, stay safe and help to protect others by following current social distancing rules, washing your hands thoroughly and giving way to others when entering or leaving.

 Our team should spot any issues, but if you see a problem let us know by calling us on 01454 868000

 More information can be found on our public toilet page.